richardphi1618/EDSP_GrowthChallenge/TennisKata/README.md

 If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “advantage” for the player in the lead.

 https://everydaysuperpowers.dev/python-growth-challenge/tennis-kata/

+# Personal Notes

+3/28
+At the moment this is just a rough draft / early prototype to show all the core functionality works.
+Once that is confirmed I will polish.